-Mid-C18 bastion.
+SITE NAME: Bastion, north west of Kirkleatham Hall Stables, Kirkleatham, Redcar Mid-C18 bastion.
 Badly vandalised and robbed of much stonework.
 A conservation plan for structures on the Kirkleatham Hall estate was completed in 2008.
-Some urgent repairs, part-funded by Historic England, were carried out during 2011-12 but further works are required to complete the consolidation of the structure.
+Some DESIGNATION: Listed Building grade II, CA urgent repairs, part-funded by Historic England, were carried out during 2011-12 but further works are require CONDITION: Poor to complete the consolidation of the structure.
+OCCUPANCY: N/A PRIORITY CATEGORY: C (C) OWNER TYPE: Local authority solution agreed.
+Immediate risk of further rapid deterioration or loss of fabric; solution agreed but not yet implemented.